 I’ve always loved the gym, ever since I was in high school and my school soccer coach introduced the team to it as part of our conditioning.
-I first got into powerlifting mid-2014 after a quite severe relapse and my boss suggested powerlifting as part of my recovery process as it would teach me to fuel my body with food, knowing that I had a passion for the gym and had been training regularly since 2010.
+I first got into powerlifting mid-2014 after a quite severe relapse and my boss suggested powerlifting as part of my recovery process as it would teach me to fuel my body with food.
+This was also because I had a passion for the gym and had been training regularly since 2010.

 I have been competing in novice competitions since mid-2016, and have been to Nationals for two federations – CAPO Powerlifting Australia and GPC Australia.
 Powerlifting has provided me with not only strength but an outlet for my everyday stress.
 In general, it has greatly improved my mindset and taught me that I have to nourish my body in order to be able to progress with the sport, as well as be resilient in the face of criticism.

 If you are interested in getting started with powerlifting and would like online coaching, please reach out to email@example.com.